IoT-Bois/.github/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
 about: A big chunk of work which can be divided into smaller issues
-title: "[EPIC]: Title of your epi"
+title: "[EPIC]: Title of your epic"
 labels: epic
 assignees: ''